Here’s a unique guitar with a story.

 It features a trio of “Rez-o-Matic” single coil pickups handwound to Hank’s original specifications, with plenty of sparkle, twang, and nuance.
 And the elegant “Rez-o-Tube” tremolo unit is a thing of beauty both in appearance and functionality.

-Neck One piece maple neck with rosewood fingerboard
+Neck One piece beechwood neck with rosewood fingerboard

 Headstock Scroll “Marvin” clear plastic name banner

 Pickguard 3-piece three-ply with inscription “Handcrafted by Burns London”

 Controls 1 x Volume, 1 x Tone (middle & neck p/ups), 1 x Tone (bridge p/up)

 Bridge Rezo-tube unit.
 The tailpiece is engraved “Designed and Handcrafted for Hank Marvin by Burns”, with Hank’s signature.